 Our account predicts that when Plato chooses ‘pistis’ as a label for a mental state on the Divided Line, he means to indicate that it is a belief resulting from trust in an informant’s testimony.
 Might this indeed be his view?

 There is certainly no explicit corroboration.
 In his brief discussions of pistis in the Line passage, and in his reference back to it in explaining how the Line and Cave fit together, he tells us explicitly only that it is set over ordinary visible objects (510a), that it is higher than eikasia and thus greater in clarity (511d-e), and that it is a species of doxa (534a).
-Unlike in the passages from Republic X, the Gorgias, and Timaeus, there is no mention of any logos, or of anything that announces or reports or persuades – no reference to testimony, or to an informant.
+Unlike in the passages from Republic X, the Gorgias, and Timaeus, there is no mention of any logos, or of anything that announces or reports or persuades – no reference to testimony, nor to an informant.

 Nonetheless there is an obvious candidate for a relevant kind of informant and testimony.
 The natural

-place to turn is to Republic X’s discussion of “correct pistis”, for this is almost the only other occurrence of the noun ‘pistis’ in the dialogue, and here too he pistis is associated with doxa.
+place to turn is to Republic X’s discussion of “correct pistis”, for this is almost the only other occurrence of the noun ‘pistis’ in the dialogue, and here too pistis is associated with doxa.
 In this passage, as we saw, pistis is trust in expert testimony: the maker has correct pistis because he trusts the orders and commands of the knower.
-Perhaps then we can generalize: all pistis results from trust in expert testimony, and this is what sets it above eikasia, which is not informed by expertise at all.
+Perhaps then we can generalize: all pistis results from trust in expert testimony, and this is what sets it above eikasia, which is not guided by expertise at all.

 This fits well with the idea that pistis is the best kind of doxa.
 Indeed in one other passage in the Republic when Plato mentions a good kind of doxa, albeit without calling it pistis, he suggests that it results from deference to expert testimony.
-The courageous auxiliaries’ doxa about what is to be feared and not comes from obeying or being persuaded (peisthentes) by the laws (430a), where this is parallel to what is proclaimed (paranglethen) by logoi to the courageous spirited part of the soul (442c).
-In other words, the soldiers, just like the flutemakers, get their good doxai by accepting experts’ proclamations.
+The courageous auxiliaries’ doxa about what is to be feared and not comes from obeying or being persuaded (peisthentes) by the laws (430a), where by the terms of the city-soul analogy the laws are parallel to what is proclaimed (paraggelthen) by logoi to the courageous spirited part of the soul (442c).
+In other words, the soldiers, just like the flutemakers, get their good doxai by trusting experts’ proclamations.

 What about the Divided Line’s central and arguably even definitional claim about pistis, that it is set over ordinary perceptible objects by contrast with their shadows?
 One might think this a poor fit with the present account: what does deferring to experts have to do with having beliefs about ordinary objects rather than shadows?
 In fact, Republic X suggests a close connection.
-Just as the carpenter makes a real visible bed, inferior to the Form of the Bed but superior to the painter’s image of the bed (596b-597d), so the flutemaker makes a real flute, by contrast with the poet or painter’s image.
-Although reliance on one who knows the Form is not enough to give us that knowledge – epistêmê is gained not through testimony, but through difficult intellectual labor – it is enough to put us in touch with the best likeness of Forms available in the perceptible realm: to focus our beliefs on sensible originals, rather than their images.
+Just as the carpenter makes a real visible bed, inferior to the Form of the Bed but superior to the painter’s image of the bed (596b-597d), so the flutemaker makes a real flute, by contrast with the poet or painter’s image: the makers, i.e. those with correct pistis, attend to ordinary perceptible objects by contrast with mere images.
+We can understand Plato’s idea as follows: although trust in one who knows the Form is not enough to give us that knowledge – epistêmê is gained not through testimony, but through difficult intellectual labor – it is enough to put us in touch with the best likeness of Forms available in the perceptible realm: to focus our beliefs on perceptible originals, rather than their images.